Azure/alz-monitor/docs/wiki/Deploy-with-Azure-CLI.md

   LZManagementGroup="The management group id for Landing Zones.
 The same management group id may be repeated"
 ```

-> When running Azure CLI from PowerShell the variables have to start with a $.
+> *IMPORTANT:* When running Azure CLI from PowerShell the variables have to start with a $.
+> *IMPORTANT:* Above-mentioned "managementGroupId" variable value, as being the so called "pseudo root management group id", should _coincide_ with the value of "parPolicyManagementGroupId", set previously within the parameter files.

 ### Single management group
 > For ease of deployment and maintenance we have kept the same variables.
-Configure the variables _$managementGroupID_, _identityManagementGroup_, _managementManagementGroup_, _connectivityManagementGroup_ and _$LZManagementGroup_ with the pseudo root management group id.
+Configure the variables _managementGroupID_, _identityManagementGroup_, _managementManagementGroup_, _connectivityManagementGroup_ and _LZManagementGroup_ with the pseudo root management group id.
 ```bash
   location="Your Azure location of choice" managementGroupId="The pseudo root management group id"